 Less weird but strangely impressive is the cistern with integral wash basin.
 It saves the space of a separate floor standing unit (always a consideration in space-constrained Japan) and means that your hand-washing water is re-used to flush the toilet.

 Shinkansen trips are short.
-Even when they’re not.
+Even

 Eurostar and TGV, eat your heart out.
 The original and best high speed railway line is the Shinkansen “bullet train”.
 I don’t understand how it’s possible to do a five and a half hour ride from Hiroshima to Tokyo and have been so relaxed and comfortable along the way that you feel you could happily have gone double the distance.